2022 WCQ: ‘Don’t Underrate Any Country’ – Kwesi Appiah Charges Black Stars Players

 Completing the group is Zimbabwe and Ethiopia.
 With the qualifiers set to start on October, the 59-year-old has charged the players to avoid complacency.

-“Every country now knows how to play football even if they don’t have professional players, the local players make the team formidable,” the former Black Stars coach told Asempa FM.
+“Every country now know how to play football even if they don’t have professional players, the local players make the team formidable,” the former Black Stars coach told Asempa FM.

 “Preparations begin now.
 Let us make sure we qualify for Qatar after missing out in 2018.